pranavsubedi12/NP-Project/README.md

 ## 🧠 Multi-Client UDP Word Guessing Game

 A fast-paced, real-time word guessing game using UDP Sockets in C. Multiple clients connect to a central server over LAN.
 The server sends scrambled English words, and clients race to guess the original word.
-The fastest correct guess ends the round and earns a point.
+The fastest correct guess ends the game.

 ## Features